Darlie: Naming

 The Chinese name of the brand was 黑人牙膏 (hēirén yágāo), Black Person Toothpaste.
 The English name "Darky," (or "Darkie"), is a term that can be used as a racial slur for Black people.
-The packaging featured an image of a wide-eyed white man in blackface, wearing a top hat, monocle, and bow-tie, an image closely associated with minstrel shows.
+The packaging featured an image of a black man wearing a top hat, monocle, and bow-tie, in a style some people associated with minstrel shows in the US.

 In 1985, when Colgate-Palmolive acquired 50% of Hawley & Hazel, controversy erupted over the brand in the United States, to which Colgate-Palmolive CEO Ruben Mark responded by issuing an apology.
 He changed the English name of the toothpaste to "Darlie" in 1989, and altered the image on the packaging to show a racially ambiguous face in a top hat.
 The Chinese name remained the same and a Chinese-language advertising campaign reassured customers that "Black Person Toothpaste is still Black Person Toothpaste".

 On June 19, 2020, following the murder of George Floyd and subsequent protests, Colgate-Palmolive announced it would work with Hawley & Hazel "...to review and further evolve all aspects" of the Darlie brand, including the brand name.
 At the time of the announcement, the Chinese name of Darlie was unchanged (still "黑人牙膏").
 The announcement followed similar announcements made by PepsiCo–Quaker Oats (Aunt Jemima) and Mars, Incorporated (Uncle Ben's) for their respective brands.

 On December 14, 2021, Hawley & Hazel announced the Chinese name of the brand will be changed from "黑人牙膏" ("Black Person Toothpaste") to "好來" ("Hawley / Good things will come") starting in March 2022, aligning it with the subsidiary company's name.